Mayan Ruins in El Salvador

 The trip starts from your hotel, we pickup in El Sunzal, El Tunco, San Salvador and Santa Tecla.
 We pickup aproximately at 8am.
 First we drive west to Juayua, a beautiful town in the Ruta de las Flores, we check out its main plaza, market and local life.
 Then we drive to Ataco, the most visited town of the Ruta de las Flores, Ataco is full of Murals and Shopping, also the best Coffee in the country.
 Then we drive to Tazumal, located in Chalchuapa.
 We do a 45min walk inside the Park.
 This is a ceremonial center with different construction periods.
 Built by Mayan societies living in the area between 2000bc and 900ac.
 You will receive a complete explanation about the site.
 Then we drive one more hour to Lago Coatepeque, we can either have a late lunch, a beer or coffee with a great view from the viewpoint restaurants or we can drive an extra 20 minutes to a restaurant with access to the lake in case you want to swim.
 Then we return back to San Salvador at around 16:30.
 Bring, sunblock, rainjacket and money for food and drinks, mosquito repellant, good walking shoes.

 Price for Day Trip: $95 for one person, $25 per extra person.
 Includes Pickup and Drop off at your hotel, National Park Fees, Bilingual Guide.
-Tour runs with a minimum of 1 person per day, please book it below, we will confirm availability with you.
+Please book it below, we will confirm availability with you.

 Cancellation Policy: No deposit is required for tours, but its polite to let us know of any cancellations.
 ON MONDAYS, MAYAN RUINS ARE CLOSED, WE VISIT CERRO VERDE INSTEAD.